Ah, isn’t that cute? That’s Nadia’s new dresser/bedside table.

 I then spray-painted it 2 coats of primer, 4 coats of white and one clear lacquer.
 I sanded with 380 sandpaper in between coats, only so slightly so the next coat had something to grab on to.

 I also sanded and painted one of the drawers and the drawer pulls.

 After giving them a light sanding, enough to take the shine off, I gave the other two drawers two coats of primer so the red wouldn’t show through the fabric.
 Using Mod Podge Hard Coat, I covered two of the drawers with one of my favorite prints ever.
 I also covered the top of the knobs with similarly-colored fabrics.

 I didn’t cover all three of the drawers because it would have been just too much.
 I like the separation between the blue drawers.

-And you will notice from the photo further above that Miss Camila also got a new look (Camila was second-place contender when we were choosing names for our then-unborn baby).
-She’s one of Nadia’s first toys, we bought her at Portico in Santo Domingo when she was a baby.
+And you will notice from the photo above that Miss Camila also got a new look (Camila was second-place contender when we were choosing names for our then-unborn baby).
+She’s one of Nadia’s first toys.
 The new dress and bows make her look a lot happier, don’t you think.